Anaya is a long-time online writer who holds a degree in literature.

 Read More From Owlcation

 Poems I - X

 The cycle then continues with "I", which sets up the comparison of Akhmatova’s son to Jesus.
 As the son is taken away, she walks behind as if it is a funeral procession.
 With references to a “dark room,” the holy candle not having oxygen to burn, chill lips, it becomes clear that the son is not simply just taken, he has already been sacrificed and entombed within the prison.

-"Dawn" is when the son is taken away, the next stanza’s move the poem forward through evening (yellow moon slipping into the house), where she beseeches an unnamed “you” to pray for her, a strand of connection to others in the midst of isolation.
-Then we move to night, figuratively.
+"Dawn" is when the son is taken away.
+The next stanzas move the poem forward through the evening (yellow moon slipping into the house), where she beseeches an unnamed “you” to pray for her, a strand of connection to others in the midst of isolation.
+Then we move to the night, figuratively.
 This is the darkest point of the poem.
-Akhmatova speaks of loneliness, isolation, grief, the lack of meaningful religious symbols, all as symptoms of an overwhelming lack of hope.
+Akhmatova speaks of loneliness, isolation, grief, and the lack of meaningful religious symbols, all as symptoms of an overwhelming lack of hope.

 In "VIII," it appears that she feels unable to kill memory and go on, and simply waits and wishes for death.
 Death is the only comfort now.

-Yet in "X" religious metaphor again makes a reappearance, with the crucifixion aspect.
-The focus is shifted from the suffering of Christ to the emotions of the women who watched this scene of crucifixion.
+Yet in "X," the religious metaphor again makes a reappearance, with the crucifixion aspect.
+The focus is shifted from the suffering of Christ to the emotions of the women who watched this scene of the crucifixion.